 Overview

-Uruguayan‑born designer Gabriela Hearst launched her luxury womenswear brand in 2015 after taking over her family’s ranch in Uruguay and building the accessory line Candela.
-Her label reflects her upbringing among gauchos and sheep farmers, incorporating sustainable materials such as merino wool from her ranch.
-Collections are defined by impeccable tailoring, understated luxury and an emphasis on tactile fabrics, often incorporating innovative textiles like anti‑radiation cloth and aloe‑treated linen.
+Uruguayan-born designer Gabriela Hearst launched her luxury womenswear brand in 2015 after taking over her family’s ranch in Uruguay and building the accessory line Candela.
+Collections are defined by impeccable tailoring, understated luxury and an emphasis on tactile fabrics, often incorporating innovative textiles like anti-radiation cloth and aloe-treated linen.
+The brand’s Nina bag, released in 2016, became an instant icon.
+Beyond ready-to-wear, Gabriela Hearst produces handbags and accessories, and she was appointed creative director of Chloé in 2020.

 Philosophy